Eco-Flow/excon/README.md

 * `--clean` - A true or false value assigned to this parameter will determine whether the work directory is automatically deleted or not if the pipeline is successful.
 Deleting the work directory saves space however it will not be possible to use this work directory in future for caching (**Default:** `false`).
 * `--help` - A true value assigned to this parameter will cause the help message to be displayed instead of pipeline running (**Default:** `false`).
 * `--custom_config` - A path or URL to a custom configuration file.
+* `--busco` - A flag to optionally choose to run BUSCO on each genome.
+* `--atag` - A flag to optionally choose to run ATAG statistics on each genome.

 ## Profiles